csvspecs/csv-numerics/README.md

 ## What about More Types?
 Nulls, Booleans, Dates, Times, Arrays, Structs, and so on?

-See alternative CSV formats that include well-specified encoding rules for more types:
+See alternative CSV formats that include specified encoding rules for more types:

 ### JSON